haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 - viewer
 - opensearch / elasticsearch

-The Viewer includes the Sessions page overview, listing individual sessions that can be expanded to view metadata and packet details.
+The Viewer includes the Sessions page overview, listing individual sessions that can be expanded to view metadata and packet details that have been captured.

 ![Arkime](../media/arkime.png)<br />
 _image source: [arkime](https://github.com/arkime/arkimeweb/blob/main/assets/sessions.png)_